jdhill777/rijksmuseum-AI/README.md

    - `ALLOWED_ORIGINS`: Comma-separated list of allowed origins for CORS
      - Leave empty to use default origins
      - Example: `http://localhost:3000,https://example.com`
+   - `CLOUDFLARE_HOSTNAME`: If using Cloudflare as a proxy, set this to your domain name
+     - Example: `art.example.com`
+     - This helps the app detect when it's being accessed through Cloudflare

 5. Start the server:
    ```